Mohsnmonji/Political-Terror_Dashboard/README.md

 ## Dataset

-The dataset (`PTS-2024.csv`) contains Political Terror Scores for countries from 1976 to 2023.
-The scores are based on three primary indicators:
+The dataset (`PTS-2024.csv`) contains Political Terror Scores for over 200 countries from 1976 to 2023.
+The scores are based on reports by three primary sources:

 - **PTS_A**: Amnesty International: The State of the Worlds’ Human Rights (URL: latest report)
 - **PTS_H**: Human Rights Watch: World Report (URL: latest report)